*This post may contain affiliate links. Read more »

 Here are a few traditional and untraditional variations you can mess around with:

-📖 How to make lontong like an expert:
+📖 How to make lontong rice

-You wanna see how these fragrant lil’ rice cakes get made?
+You wanna see how these fragrant Indonesian rice cakes get made?
 I will walk you through the whole process.
 Or you can follow along with the easy-to-print recipe card towards the bottom of this page.

 Step 1